eclipse-glsp/glsp/PROTOCOL.md

 ### 2.9.2.
 Client Notification

-In GLSP we distinguish between a status and a message which may be displayed differently on the client-side.
+In GLSP we distinguish between a status and a message which may be displayed differently on the client.
 For instance, in the Theia Integration status updates are shown directly on the diagram as an overlay whereas messages are shown in separate message popups.

 #### 2.9.2.1.
 GLSPServerStatusAction